 Wage withholding provisions for child support (§ 15-5-24) - All child support orders are subject to income withholding, unless the court finds good cause not to require withholding or if both parties enter into a written agreement providing for the timely support payment using alternative means.

 Co-Parenting Classes for Divorce - Parents may be required to take a co-parenting class when getting divorced in Rhode Island, but it's strictly at the judge's discretion.
-These classes can help teach parents how to ease their child's adjustment to their parents' separation or divorce.
+These classes can help teach parents learn how to ease their child's adjustment to their parents' separation or divorce.
 Parents will also learn communication skills that will make co-parenting after separation or divorce easier and more productive.

 SK Wealth Management, L.L.C.